newtork/newtork.github.io/_posts/2016-12-03-Docker-openttd.md

  - During **build** the container automatically downloads the latest stable version of [OpenTTD][openttd] and additionally the required asset files.
    - Files which have been downloaded are being verified by their checksum.
-   - A default gameserver configuration file can be attached to the build.
+   - A default game server configuration file can be attached to the build.

- - During **run** the containers's shell script tunnels the gameservers I/O.
+ - During **run** the container's shell script tunnels the game server's I/O.
-   - You can use the gameserver commands, like saving, loading, announcements, pausing, restarting, ...
+   - You can use the game server commands, like saving, loading, announcements, pausing, restarting, ...
    - Save-game names and additional runtime configurations can be set when starting the container, to load automatically.
    - On container termination the game will be saved.